j4m3su0/wordle-bot/README.md

 # wordle-bot
-This repository contains the Python code for a Wordle AI, leveraging entropy minimization and machine learning techniques.
+This repository contains the Python code for a Wordle AI that leverages entropy minimization and machine learning techniques.